ENT4070 – Entrepreneurial Opportunity Evaluation

 - Be able to run experiments in order to assess the attractiveness of a product, a service or technology.
 This includes developing problem hypotheses and to test these hypothesis on customers.

-- Be able to write a complete viability study balancing all of the different factors affecting the overall attractiveness of a business idea.
+- Be able to write a complete viability study balancing all of the different factors affecting the overall attractiveness of a business idea or a business opportunity.

 - Have developed your intuition in recognizing attractive business opportunities from a pool of business propositions and business ideas within different industries.